freenas/freenas-docs/userguide/sharing.rst

    :guilabel:`Return` to return to the screen shown in :numref:`Figure %s <create_auth_smb_share_fig>`.

 #.
-Click the :guilabel:`Add` button. **If you forget to do this, the
+Click the :guilabel:`Add` button. **If this step is forgotten, the
    share will not be created**.
 Clicking the :guilabel:`Add` button adds an entry to the :guilabel:`Name` frame with the name that was entered in :guilabel:`Share name`.

-If you wish to configure multiple authenticated shares, repeat for each user, giving each user their own :guilabel:`Share name` and :guilabel:`Ownership`.
+When configuring multiple authenticated shares, repeat for each user, giving each user their own :guilabel:`Share name` and :guilabel:`Ownership`.
 When finished, click :guilabel:`Next` twice, then :guilabel:`Confirm` to create the shares.
 The Wizard